-- 3.30 Standards and rules have to meet all the following criteria to be used as a code of practice for the risk management process: - be widely accepted in the railway sector or otherwise justified to the assessment body; - be relevant for the control of the specific hazard; and - be available to an assessment body so that it can: - assess the suitability of the how the CSM RA is applied and the results of applying it; or - mutually recognise any safety assessment report on the same system (see paragraph 4.9). - 3.31 Standards and rules that are widely accepted in the railway sector include - TSIs or other mandatory European standards, for example those used in other EC verifications; - notified national safety rules; - notified national technical rules (NNTRs); and - Euro standards or ISO standards. - 3.32 Domestic or UK standards can also be used where they meet the requirements in paragraph 3.30 and are not in conflict with mandatory standards.
-In particular, Railway Group Standards (RGSs) and Rail Industry Standards (RIS) are widely acknowledged in the UK railway industry.
-There are a number of other domestic standards that are available to all railway actors that could be considered as codes of practice in certain circumstances such as - ATOC standards for passenger rail services or passenger rail vehicles; - Rail Industry Company Standards; - codes of practice relating to plant produced by the Mechanical and Electrical Engineers Networking Group for the rail industry; or - relevant British Standards issued by the British Standards Institution; or - other rail industry standards.
+- 3.29 Standards and rules must meet all the following criteria to be used as a code of practice for the risk management process: - be widely accepted in the railway sector or otherwise justified to the assessment body; - be relevant for the control of the specific hazard; and - be available to an assessment body so that it can: - (ii) assess the suitability of how the CSM REA is applied and the results of applying it; or - (iii) mutually recognise any safety assessment report on the same system within the UK (see paragraph 4.8).

+- 3.30 Standards and rules that are widely accepted in the railway sector include: - National Technical Specification Notices (NTSNs);

+- National technical rules (NTRs); and - Euro standards or ISO standards.

+- 3.31 Domestic or UK standards can also be used where they meet the requirements in paragraph 3.29 and are not in conflict with mandatory standards.
+In particular, Railway Group Standards (RGS) and Rail Industry Standards (RIS) are widely acknowledged in the UK railway industry.
+There are a number of other domestic standards that are available to all railway duty holders that could be considered as codes of practice in certain circumstances, such as: - Rail Industry Company Standards; - codes of practice relating to plant produced by the Mechanical and Electrical Engineers Networking Group for the rail industry; or - relevant British Standards issued by the British Standards Institution; or - other rail industry standards.